How many students do you admit each year and how many applicants do you have?

-Will KU offer a doctoral degree-completion program for CRNAs who already have a master's degree?
+Will KU offer a doctorate degree-completion program for CRNAs who already have a master's degree?

-At this time, KU does not have the resources to offer a degree-completion program for the already practicing CRNA with a specialization in anesthesia.
-The KU School of Nursing does offer a master's-to-doctorate DNP program with a major in Leadership.
-Learn more at their Web site.
+No. At this time, KU does not have the resources to offer a degree-completion doctorate program with a specialization in anesthesia for the practicing CRNA.

 Does your program accept international students?